 What is Tax Fraud?

-Tax fraud occurs when a person seeks to avoid paying tax.
-This is generally accomplished by underreporting income, or over embellishing expenses or deductions.
+Tax fraud occurs when a person seeks to avoid paying taxes.
+This is generally accomplished by underreporting income, or overembellishing expenses or deductions.

 As provided by the IRS: